usnistgov/metaschema-xslt/CONTRIBUTING.md

 ## Contributing to Development

-This project is using the GitHub project cards feature in the project's [work board](../../projects/1) to track development as part of the core project work stream.
+This project is using the GitHub repository's [issues](../../issues) to track development as part of the core project work stream.

 ## Communications mechanisms